rtdip/core/docs/domains/weather/overview.md

 In addition to the METAR ICAO standard, there are other weather data standards used for different purposes.
 For example, the WMO (World Meteorological Organization) has developed standards for exchanging weather data between national meteorological agencies, while the NOAA (National Oceanic and Atmospheric Administration) has developed standards for collecting and processing weather data in the United States.

-Innowatts is using Historical METAR data, containing a set of selected standard weather variables (temperature, cloud cover, humidity etc).
+Innowatts is using Historical METAR data which contains a set of selected standard weather variables such as temperature, cloud cover, humidity and more.
 Aggregated METAR weather information is used in IW Models.
 This data comes from permanent weather observation stations on a typical report cadence of 15min to 1hr.

 ## Innowatts Weather Data Formats